 If you haven’t added an awning of some kind to your teardrop trailer and it didn’t come with one from the factory, then you absolutely need to add one to your rig.
 The awning helps make the most of your small camper’s footprint, by providing additional space that’s out of the sun’s rays or a bit of rain if you get caught in inclement weather.
 Before packing up, make sure to do one final walk-around before packing up and taking to ensure everything is latched down tight.

 Roof Rails or a Roof Rack for Your Teardrop Camper

 The first thing I would suggest is adding a roof rack of some kind to your teardrop camper.
-This makes it easy to carry extra things along with you if you need.
-In some cases, you can even carry along a paddleboard, kayak, bicycles, or other fun toys.
+This makes it easy to carry extra things along with you if you need them.
+In some cases, you can even carry along a paddleboard, kayak, bicycle, or other fun toys.

 At the very least you can add an additional storage area on top of the roof rack allowing you to free up space inside the camper.
 This can make transporting additional gear, like camp chairs or a portable grille much easier.

 Most teardrop campers come with some good storage areas inside.
 These work great for putting away your personal items and any other camping items, but they work even better if they’re properly organized.
 Having a designated space for everything will help make your teardrop camper feel like home.

 While RV manufacturers try to do their best to make the most of the space they have, there’s no reason you shouldn’t get an organizer of some kind to section off a storage area in order to make the most of it. you can do this in the rear kitchen (if your RV has one) or in the storage areas on the inside of the unit.